-Benefit Description 41 .
-Skilled Nursing Facility Care The Plan covers care in a health care facility licensed to provide skilled nursing care on an inpatient basis.
+Benefit Description 38 .
+Skilled Nur rsing Facility Care The Plan covers care in a health care facility licensed to provide skilled nursing care on an inpatient basis.
 Coverage is provided only when you need daily skilled nursing care that must be provided in an inpatient setting.
 The Benefit Limit is listed in the Schedule of Benefits.
 Prior Approval Required: You must obtain Prior Approval for Skilled Nursing Facility care.
 If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
 The Prior Approval process is initiated by calling: 1-800-708-4414 .
 Please see section I.G.
 PRIOR APPROVAL for more information.
-42. Smoking Cessation The Plan covers treatment for tobacco dependence/smoking cessation.
+39. Smoking C Sessation The Plan covers treatment for tobacco dependence/smoking cessation.
 The following services are covered: Telephonic or face-to-face counseling Face-to-face counseling may be completed in either individual or group sessions.
 Outpatient prescription drugs are covered under your outpatient prescription drug coverage, which is not administered by HPHC.
 Please see your CVS Caremark Prescription Drug Plan brochure or call CVS Caremark at 1-877-876-7214 for information on coverage of outpatient prescription drugs for smoking cessation.
-43 .
-Speech-Language an nd Hearing Services The Plan covers diagnosis and treatment of speech, hearing and language disorders to the extent Medically Necessary when provided by speech-language pathologists and audiologists.
-44 .
-Surgical Day Care The Plan covers outpatient surgery, including related services.
+40. Speech-Lar nguage and Hearing Services The Plan covers diagnosis and treatment of speech, hearing and language disorders to the extent Medically Necessary when provided by speech-language pathologists and audiologists.
+41. Surgical Da ay Care The Plan covers outpatient surgery, including related services.
 Outpatient surgery is defined as any surgery or procedure in a day surgery department, ambulatory surgery department or outpatient surgery center.
 There are certain specialized services for which you will be directed to a Center of Excellence for care.
-Please see section I.E.5.
+See section I.E.5.
 Centers of Excellence for more information.
 Prior Approval Required: You must obtain Prior Approval for coverage under this benefit.
 If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414.
+The Prior Approval process is initiated by calling: 1-800-708-4414 .
 Please see section I.G.
 PRIOR APPROVAL for more information.
-45. Telemedicine Virtual The Plan covers Medically Necessary telemedicine virtual visit services for the purpose of evaluation, diagnosis, consultation, monitoring, or treatment of a Member's physical health, oral health, mental health or substance use disorder condition.
+42. Telemedici ne Virtual Visit Services The Plan covers Medically Necessary telemedicine virtual visit services for the purpose of evaluation, diagnosis, consultation, monitoring, or treatment of a Member's physical health, oral health, mental health or substance use disorder condition.
 Telemedicine virtual visit services include the use of synchronous or asynchronous audio, video, electronic media or other telecommunications technology including: (a) interactive audio video technology; (b) remote patient monitoring devices; (c) audio-only telephone; (d) online adaptive interviews; and (e) telemonitoring.
-Your Provider must be appropriately licensed in the state in which you are located when receiving telemedicine services.
 Member Cost Sharing for telemedicine virtual visit services will be the same as or less than the Member Cost Sharing for the same type of service if it had been provided through an in-person consultation.
 Please refer to your Schedule of Benefits for specific information on Member Cost Sharing you may be required to pay.